- Engagement & Collaboration

 The Arthur L. Irving Institute for Energy and Society is established with contributions from Irving Oil, Ltd., the Arthur L. Irving Family Foundation, Arthur L. Irving, Sandra Irving, and Sarah Irving.

 Sandra Irving was born in Saint John, New Brunswick, Canada.
-She received her BA, with distinction, from the University of New Brunswick and an MA in political science from the University of Toronto.
+She received her Bachelor of Arts Degree with distinction from the University of New Brunswick and a Master of Arts in Political Science from the University of Toronto.

 Sarah Irving is the Executive Vice President and Chief Brand Officer of Irving Oil, an international oil refining and marketing company that operates, among other assets, Canada's largest oil refinery.
 Irving Oil is a major supplier of petroleum products to the United States market.
 Sarah is pleased to represent the Arthur Irving family on the Advisory Committee of the foundation named in recognition of her father, Arthur Irving.
 Sarah was one of the founding members in the establishment of the Arthur L. Irving Institute for Energy and Society and is proud of this opportunity to support Dartmouth College and to recognize her father.